mrplayzorro/NesusHub/README.md

 # NesusHub

 Fixed lag, silent aim working!
 More features, walkspeed wont work in some games.
+Added server hop, only works in arsenal tho.

 Help is always accepted!